Easterly Government Properties (DEA)

-In July, the company raised its quarterly dividend payout to 26.5 cents per share.
-At the current share price, that translates to an annual yield of 4.6%.
+The company pays quarterly dividends 26.5 cents per share.
+At the current share price, that translates to an annual yield of 6.7%.

-While Easterly might seem like an obvious choice, given the caliber of its tenants, the stock is only up about 2% over the past 12 months — not particularly impressive in a rallying market.
+While Easterly might seem like an obvious choice, given the caliber of its tenants, the stock has actaully plunged over 20% in the last 12 months.

 If you don’t want to gamble on individual winners and losers, you can always build a diversified passive-income portfolio just by using your “spare change.”